Mottie/tablesorter/README.markdown

 View the [complete listing here](http://mottie.github.com/tablesorter/changelog.txt).

+####Version 2.0.24 (2011-12-12)

+* Modified empty cell sorting to always sort at the bottom.
+Fix for [issue #14](https://github.com/Mottie/tablesorter/issues/14).
+* Updated the sticky header widget to line up properly with the UI theme.
+Fix for [issue #13](https://github.com/Mottie/tablesorter/issues/13).

 ####Version 2.0.23.5 (2011-12-6)

 * Updated the sticky header widget again to not interfere with the filter widget.
 Fix for [issue #10](https://github.com/Mottie/tablesorter/issues/10).